Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Introduction

-In this paper, we propose a new distributed zeroth-order optimization method that incorporates variance reduction techniques as well as the gradient tracking framework, to address the trade-off between \emph{convergence rate} and \emph{sampling cost per zeroth-order gradient estimation} in existing zeroth-order distributed optimization algorithms.
-Specifically, We employ the variance reduction (VR) mechanism to design a novel variance-reduced gradient estimator for distributed nonconvex zeroth-order optimization problems, as formulated in \eqref{distributed_optimization}.
+In this paper, we propose a new distributed zeroth-order optimization method that integrates variance reduction techniques with the gradient tracking framework, to address the trade-off between \emph{convergence rate} and \emph{sampling cost per zeroth-order gradient estimation} in existing distributed zeroth-order algorithms under the deterministic nonconvex optimization setting.
+Specifically, We leverage the variance reduction (VR) mechanism to design a novel variance-reduced gradient estimator for distributed nonconvex zeroth-order optimization problems, as formulated in \eqref{distributed_optimization}.
 We then combine this new zeroth-order gradient estimation method with the gradient tracking framework, and the resulting algorithm is able to achieve both fast convergence and low sampling cost per zeroth-order gradient estimation.
-To the best of the authors' knowledge, this is the first work that attempts to address the aforementioned trade-off for general zeroth-order distributed optimization problems.
-We also provide rigorous convergence analysis of our proposed algorithm under the smoothness assumption.
-Although the derived oracle complexities have a higher dependence on the dimension $d$ compared to the algorithms in \cite{9199106}, numerical experiments demonstrate that our proposed algorithm enjoys superior convergence speed and accuracy, reaching lower optimization errors with the same number of samples compared to existing zeroth-order distributed optimization algorithms \cite{9199106, hajinezhad2019zone}.
+We also provide rigorous convergence analysis of our proposed algorithm under the smoothness assumption as well as the gradient-dominance assumption.
+The derived oracle complexities match the state-of-the-art dependence on the dimension $d$.
+To the best of the authors' knowledge, this is the first work that attempts to address the aforementioned trade-off for zeroth-order distributed optimization with deterministic objectives for both the general nonconvex and the gradient-dominated cases.
+We refer to Table~\ref{table:comparison} for a comparison of the oracle complexities and sampling costs per iteration between our algorithm and some related existing algorithms.
+Numerical experiments demonstrate that our proposed algorithm enjoys superior convergence speed and accuracy compared to existing zeroth-order distributed optimization algorithms \cite{9199106, hajinezhad2019zone}, reaching lower optimization error with the same number of samples.

+This article is an extension of our preliminary work in a conference submission~\cite{publications_tang}.
+Inspired by the PAGE method~\cite{li2021page}, we have redesigned our variance-reduced gradient estimator, leading to a complexity bound $\mathcal{{O}}(d/\epsilon)$ that has improved dependence on the dimension $d$.
+We also expand our analysis to gradient-dominated smooth nonconvex functions and derive a superior complexity bound $\mathcal{O}(d\ln(1/\epsilon))$.
+The Appendices of this journal version provides the complete proofs of all the theorems and critical lemmas.